Skip to Content

 Stories About Saint Basil’s Cathedral

 As you might guess, a 450-year-old building has a lot of stories surrounding it — some true, some not.
-The most popular legend about St. Basil’s Cathedral is that Ivan the Terrible had his architects blinded when the cathedral was finished, so they could never again create something so wonderful.
-This story is absolutely untrue.
+The most famous legend about St. Basil’s Cathedral is that Ivan the Terrible blinded his architects when the cathedral was finished, so they could never again create a thing so wonderful.
+This story is untrue.

 There are also stories about the Saint Basil Cathedral narrowly escaping destruction.
-Legend has it that Napoleon attempted to burn St. Basil’s Cathedral down, but it was miraculously saved when the fire was extinguished by a sudden rainstorm.
+Legend states that Napoleon attempted to burn St. Basil’s Cathedral down, but it was miraculously saved when a sudden rainstorm extinguished the fire.

-This time St. Basil’s Cathedral was saved through the efforts of Russian architect and preservationist Pyotr Baranovsky, who refused to prepare the cathedral for demolition.
-He spent five years in prison as a result — but St. Basil’s Cathedral endured.
+This time, St. Basil’s Cathedral was saved by a Russian architect and preservationist, Pyotr Baranovsky, who refused to prepare the cathedral for demolition.
+He spent five years in prison, but St. Basil’s Cathedral endured.

 See Related: Experience Las Vegas on the Cheap

-At first glance, St. Basil’s Cathedral seems to be a chaotic structure — but it was definitely built with an asymmetrical plan in mind.
-It’s the thought behind the plan that has puzzled students of architecture for centuries.
+At first glance, St. Basil’s Cathedral seems to be a chaotic structure — but it was built with an asymmetrical plan in mind.
+The thought behind the project has puzzled architecture students for centuries.

-Others have a more interesting interpretation: that St. Basil’s eight domed chapels are a reminder of the eight assaults Ivan the Terrible’s armies made on the Mongol forces at Kazan.
+Others have a more exciting interpretation: St. Basil’s eight domed chapels remind of the eight assaults Ivan the Terrible’s armies made on the Mongol forces at Kazan.

-Whichever interpretation you like best, St. Basil’s Cathedral is clearly a wild mashup of Eastern and Western architectural styles — although once again, there’s a lot of disagreement as to exactly what those styles are.
+Whichever interpretation you like best, St. Basil’s Cathedral is a wild mashup of Eastern and Western architectural styles — although, once again, there’s a lot of disagreement as to precisely what those styles are.

 Some experts have called St. Basil’s Cathedral the culmination of the old traditional Russian Orthodox church.
-Others see in its unique construction echoes of the Italian Renaissance, or of similar design trends in Renaissance Germany.
+Others see its unique construction echoes of the Italian Renaissance or similar design trends in Renaissance Germany.
 The only point everyone agrees on is that St. Basil’s incorporates a lot of the shape and style of an Islamic mosque.

 Why visit St. Basil’s Cathedral?

-St. Basil’s, one of the world’s greatest buildings, is a stunning architectural accomplishment that became the defining moment in Russian National Architectural history.
+St. Basil’s, one of the world’s most significant buildings, is a stunning architectural accomplishment that became the defining moment in Russian National Architectural history.
 The initial plan is unknown, and the debate continues.

 The cathedral has eight churches around it, with the Church of Intercession and the tenth chapel built over the tomb yard in 1588.
-The structure is made of white stone, while each temple is constructed of red brick.
+The structure is white stone, while each temple is red brick.
 Wooden walls are seen behind a stone wall.

-Red bricks were popular construction material during the Terrible Time for several fortresses and the tomb of Saint Basil, the cathedral’s namesake.
+Red bricks were a popular construction material during the Terrible Times for multiple fortresses and the tomb of Saint Basil, the cathedral’s namesake.

 The architecture of St. Basil’s Cathedral is very complex.
 The outside is decorated with many intricate designs and patterns.
 The inside is just as ornate, with beautiful paintings and mosaics covering the walls and ceilings.